QED-DeveloperPortal/qed-developer-portal-public/_posts/2024/2024-08-26-myths-about-digital-transformation-4e4b70.md

 | Digital transformation is all about technology. | It’s equally about changing culture, processes and how services are delivered. |
 | You need a complete overhaul for digital transformation. | Transformation will look different in every group; just focus on incremental improvements and you’ll be on your way. |

-The Digital Transformation Agency offers the following definition of digital transformation:
+The Australian Digital Transformation Agency offers the following definition of digital transformation:

 >Digital transformation is about delivery improvements to policy, process and technology to better meet user needs.